 As a speech-language pathologist, you could work in hospitals, clinics, schools, rehabilitation centers, universities, long-term care facilities and private practice.
 You could even build your career as a traveling speech-language pathologist and work across the country.

-With a BS in Speech-Language Pathology, similar to a bachelor’s degree in Communication Disorders or a Speech Therapy degree, you may also choose to apply directly to a Doctor of Audiology (AuD) program.
+With a BS in Speech-Language Pathology, you may also choose to apply directly to a Doctor of Audiology (AuD) program.
 Audiologists help patients with hearing problems primarily by diagnosing hearing loss and fitting hearing assistive devices.

 More on careers with a Speech Therapy degree